peterzen/opencupid/README.md

 pnpm install
 pnpm --filter backend generate  # generate prisma client

-# backend test suite
-pnpm --filter backend test

-# frontend test suite
-pnpm --filter frontend test:unit
+pnpm test  # this runs all of the tests in backend/frontend

 # lint
 pnpm lint